Kimama, Idaho

-Kimama is an populated place in Lincoln County, Idaho, United States.
+Kimama is a populated place in Lincoln County, Idaho, United States.
 Kimama is located on State Highway 24 between Deitrich and Minidoka.

 There is a Bureau of Land Management (Twin Falls District) fire station in Kimama.

 Kimama is about 3 miles north of a volcanic hill called The Crater, and about 7 miles northeast of the larger volcanic butte called Kimama Butte.
 The Shale Butte Wilderness Study Area is north of Kimama.